-What are Graph Questions?
+What Are Graph Questions?

-There are mainly 3 types of graphs that are generally included in the CAT DI section which are line graphs, pie charts and bar graphs.
+There are mainly 3 types of graphs that are generally included in the CAT DI section, which are line graphs, pie charts and bar graphs.
 These types are explained in detail here.

 In line graphs or charts, the data points are connected by lines to depict a pattern or trend over the variable function (mostly time).
 Line graphs can also help to compare changes over the same period of time for varying groups.
-An example of a line graph is given below.
+An example of a line graph is given below

 It is also called a circle graph.
 They are mostly used when one needs to compare parts of a whole.
-In general, percentages are used to represent proportions or shares of the whole entity.
+In general, percentages are used to represent the proportions or shares of the whole entity.
 These graphs do not depict changes over time and are only used to show percentages, shares or proportions.
-An example is given here.
+An example is given below.

 In bar graphs, different sizes and colours of bars are used to compare entities or track changes over a period of time.
 Bar graphs can be either vertical or horizontal and even stacked.
 Generally, bar graphs are used to compare when changes are larger.
-In a bar graph, the bars are distinct and each bar represents a certain value.
+In a bar graph, the bars are distinct, and each bar represents a certain value.
 This makes the bar diagram easily understandable.
 An example of a bar graph is given below.